InnoverseTeam/Innoverse-patcher/README.md

 For install Innoverse on Wii U Menu.

 # Build
-- First step, you need to install Docker for compile this project.
+- First, you need to install Docker and devkitpro with WUT for compile this project.
-- After, go to cmd on the folder and put this command `docker build . -t innoverse-builder` and put this command `docker run -it --rm -v .:/app innoverse-builder`.
+- After, go to terminal on the folder and do this command `docker build . -t innoverse-builder` and then do this command for compile `docker run -it --rm -v .:/app innoverse-builder`.

+# Informations
+- If you are using tiramisu, go to download [Innoverse-WWP-Patcher](https://github.com/InnoverseTeam/Innoverse-WWP-Plaza)

 # Credits
 - cedkeChat01